Computer-Society-WSU/WSU_Kamiak_Supercomputer_Guide/README.md

-# Welcome to the Development and Kamiak Guide! 👋
+# Welcome to the Research Development Guide! 👋

 This repository contains a collection of guides designed to help researchers and developers with common tools and platforms.
 Whether you're new to version control or need to run computations on a supercomputer, these guides are here to help you get started.